 At the heart of our assessment programme is the principle of “Frequent review and rapid remediation, and the use of formative assessment, allowing you to use assessment as a learning tool, and to help us to identify those students who are beginning to struggle academically so that appropriate support can be put in place.

 |Typical A-level Offer||

-General Studies is not accepted and Critical Thinking is only accepted at AS Level.
+General Studies is not accepted and Critical Thinking and Further Maths are only accepted at AS Level.